 "I feel like having a party," Niznansky said.
 "I am so, so relieved."

 Scott Bauer, whose Fairfield home was destroyed by Sandy, said his family has been toughened up by the experience.
-As he dug out from several feet of snow in their second rental home, he said he was happy he didn’t lose power.

 "We’ve already been through the ups and down rollercoaster of emotions with losing our home and the kids moving twice now," he said.
 "I think they are hardened by the storm, so they’re definitely a little tougher now and they realize that this really isn’t that bad."